lgerrets/ResearchPapers/Summaries/template.md

 ## Methods

-> whats new in their approaches
+> what's new in their approaches

 ## Technical details